ypmn/docker-machine-aws/README.md

 	docker run -d -p 8500:8500 progrium/consul -server -bootstrap -advertise=34.205.255.243 -ui-dir /ui

-Note :  advertise ip should be consul IP (where cosul is installed machine)
+NOTE :  advertise ip should be consul IP (where cosul is installed machine)

 Create docker-machine swarm manager :

-Note : For swarm manager we need token, to generate certificates and this token will get by running the following command.
+NOTE : For swarm manager we need token, to generate certificates and this token will get by running the following command.
        Command : docker run -d swarm create.

 	docker-machine create -d amazonec2 \